SurrealNumber/CoreTitleInheritance/readme.txt

 Debug
 Code cleanup
-Documentation for users (mod page/post etc)
-Check to see if localization for over core limit alert is indeed duplicated and keep favorite version <- they are in fact duplicated.
-Assume duplicated version came from seeing an error and not seeing differently named localization.
-Look into whether head of faith should be a special title.
+Documentation for users (mod page/post etc) xCheck to see if localization for over core limit alert is indeed duplicated and keep favorite version <- they are in fact duplicated.
+Assume duplicated version came from seeing an error and not seeing differently named localization. xLook into whether head of faith should be a special title. <- it has its own title law.
+Will make it special and make special overrule title law exclusion.
+Main reason is I want to see the special title border.